indraai/twitter/README.md

-# Twitter Promise
+# @indra.ai/twitter

-Twitter promise is a Class utility for accessing the Twitter API.
+`@indra.ai/twitter` is a Class utility for accessing the Twitter API.

 ## installing
 ```console